 From defection to redemption in Castro's Cuba

-Defecting from Cuba is not a decision to be taken lightly.
-Its repercussions can be deep and long lasting.
+Defecting from Fidel Castro's Cuba was not a decision to be taken lightly.
+Its repercussions could be deep and long lasting.

 "I said to myself I have nothing else to do in this world.
 I don't know when I will see my family again and I am to blame.
 I'm going to find a solution.
 So I got a rope and was ready to take my life."

 Cruz, who coached the Irish amateur boxing team at the 1988 and 1992 Olympics, describes how leaving his family behind in Cuba when he defected to Ireland brought him to the point of utter despair.

 The widely held perception is that professional boxing was banned in Cuba in 1962 because Fidel Castro, Cuba's long-serving president whose death was announced on Friday, regarded it as both corrupt and corrupting.

 Cruz has another take on this and contends that the sport was banned due to the inherent risk of injury.

 "Professional boxing is banned in Cuba because the authorities say it is too dangerous and unsafe," he said.

 Cruz provides an interesting caveat to this argument, which surrounds Muhammad Ali's visits to Cuba in the 1990s.